hornster02/Firefox-Three-Rows-Simple-Compact-Clean-CSS/README.md

 Firefox 119 (2023) - DEFAULT - ↕️***478px*** - 150% system DPI.
 44% of the screen is occupied by UI?
 It's probably time to buy a bigger monitor...
 <img width="1280" alt="119 - CSS - 150% DPI5" src="https://github.com/hornster02/Firefox-Three-Rows-Simple-Compact-Clean-CSS/assets/127822397/82132e52-0e06-477e-ab09-aa5ce9787d9d">

-Firefox 119 (2023) - Clear and quick to search, but...
-Highlighting colored rows with mouse/keyboard causes motion sickness.
-Without highlighting rows clarity suffers.
+Firefox 119 (2023) - Pink - opened tabs, orange - bookmarks, without color - history.
+Clear and quick to search, but...
+Highlighting colored rows with mouse/keyboard causes motion sickness, without highlighting clarity suffers.
 The solution may be to increase vertical spacing substantially, but that would no longer be compact CSS...
-Pink - opened tabs, orange - bookmarks, without color - history
+Perhaps the best solution would be to remove the orange/pink color from the selected two rows and move it to the area around the icons.
+But how?
 ![2024-01-31_194832](https://github.com/hornster02/Firefox-Three-Rows-Simple-Compact-Clean-CSS/assets/127822397/b3ea771b-b9cd-45c3-bd41-e62dfbb4377a)
 ```
 /* IMPORTANT - delete "address bar - bookmarks icon position+size / remove url separator" and "address bar - "switch to tab" color" (userChrome.css).
 Works in FF 109/119 */